JaimeGensler/cocoa-loco/README.md

 # Cocoa Loco

-#### _A website for an imaginary hot cocoa bar. - Feb.
+#### _A website for an imaginary hot cocoa bar- now with state! - Feb.
 16, 2020_

 #### By _Jaime Gensler_

 ## Description

 _Cocoa Loco is a single page website built with React.
 It utilizes client-side routing and allows you to view different options for cocoa drinks!
-Features white chocolate cocoa, milk chocolate cocoa, and (the objectively superior in every single way) dark chocolate cocoa._
+Features white chocolate cocoa, milk chocolate cocoa, and (the objectively superior in every single way) dark chocolate cocoa.
+Add your own bevvy with the new and improved version, using state (wow!).
+Note - bevvies with <40% cocoa content are considered white chocolate, 40-60% are considered milk, and >60% are considered dark._

 ![Structure of the React Components!](component_structure.jpg)